yongkanghe/Agentic-Marketing-Campaign-Generator/docs/project-management/SOLUTION-MATURITY-ASSESSMENT.md

 ## 🚀 Conclusion

-The **Video Venture Launch** platform has achieved **exceptional architectural maturity** and is ready for the final integration phase to reach MVP status.
+The **AI Marketing Campaign Post Generator** platform has achieved **exceptional architectural maturity** and is ready for the final integration phase to reach MVP status.
 The foundation is solid with:

 - **World-class architecture** and comprehensive documentation
 - **Professional implementation** with modern technology stack